 A grant fund from the Heart Foundation was found reducing the cost to (£400) if it was made accessible and a number of villagers were trained in the use of CPR.
 The grant application was successful and the unit was supplied, the training undertaken and it is now installed and available for use if required in an emergency.

-The two people were the initial Guardians of the Defibrillator (responsible for checking its condition and preparedness on a weekly basis) – those were Councillor Ian Cartwright and Ex Councillor Anthony Tillbrook.
+Two people were the initial Guardians of the Defibrillator (responsible for checking its condition and preparedness on a weekly basis) – those were Councillor Ian Cartwright and Ex Councillor Anthony Tillbrook.
 Mr Tillbrook ended his Guardianship role when he stepped back from his Parish Council position, however he very kindly continues to cover the cost of electricity to light and charge the Defibrillator unit in its secure container.

 Councillor Ian Cartwright, Mr Anth.
 Tillbrook and many other residents attended the CPR training evening in the Village Hall which was enlightening and useful.